Kometa-Team/Kometa/docs/config/settings.md

 </table>

 ## Only Filter Missing
-Only items missing from a collection will be filtered
+Only items missing from a collection will be filtered. **Only specific filters can filter missing.
+See [Filters](../metadata/filters) for more information.**
 * this can be used to filter which missing media items get sent to Sonarr/Radarr

 <table class="dualTable colwidths-auto align-default table">